-Selective breeding (also known as artificial selection) is the method by which humans use animal breeding and plant breeding to selectively develop explicit phenotype traits.
-To know more, read this article carefully and enjoy it
+Selective breeding (also known as artificial selection) is how humans use animal breeding and plant breeding to develop explicit phenotype traits selectively.
+To know more, read this article carefully and enjoy it.

 What is selective breeding in dogs?

 Selective breeding is a method used by humans to develop new organisms with a particularly desirable characteristic.
 It’s also known as artificial selection.

 In this process, breeders select two parents, which have useful phenotypic to produce desirable qualities.
 Selective breeding also requires controlled mating.